Books like 'Unmasked by the Marquess'

 Readers who enjoyed Unmasked by the Marquess by Cat Sebastian also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny regency m-f-x class difference friends to lovers bisexual cold hero queer secret-relationship
+historical funny regency m-f-x class difference bisexual friends to lovers cold hero queer secret-relationship

 -